To the man buying my house

 The scar on my chin is the product of orthostatic hypotension and the landing at the top of the stairs.
 My wife found me face down in my own blood and dragged me into what you will probably call the guest room.
 That’s what we called it at the time, too.
 The hardwoods in your new master bedroom were being installed and we were sleeping on a futon in that guest room.
 That room has since become my older son’s bedroom.
 I’ve slept in his bed with him.
 I’ve slept on his floor next to his bed.
 I read “The Night Before Christmas” to him in the same room.
 My entire family slept there for warmth during the great ice storm of December 2005.
 A few months ago, around Halloween, we built a fort and ate Three Musketeers bars on the carpet.
 In January, I yelled at my boy for mishandling the puppy, only to learn later that the trainer had taught him to do exactly what I had scolded him for.
 Through tears, my son said, “You weren’t here, Daddy.
 You were on a trip.”
 I became a different person that night–a better one I hope.

 There used to be a stain on the carpet about three feet from the creak in the floor.
 My friend Chris was dog-sitting for us and knocked a plant off a table.
-The potting soil stained the floor.
+The potting soil stained the floor – something you at home can remedy with homemade carpet stain removers.
 He worked for three days to get it clean.
 He only stopped when he’d done all he could.
 Chris died five years ago next month.
 Our dog died last summer.
 The carpet is new, but I still remember the stain, how hard Chris worked to clean it up, and how well he took care of a dog few people liked, but I loved with all my heart.